sachinnigohan/system-design-must-read/README.md

 # SystemDesign
-This repo contains System Design resources to learn basic to advance System Design Concepts.
+This repo contains resources to learn basic to advance System Design Concepts.